andyyu2004/bit/README.md

     pager = delta
 ```

-# Warning
+## Warning

-This does not currently support windows as it uses some unix specific path apis.
+`bit` does not currently support windows as it uses some Unix specific path apis.

-Furthermore, even on unix, there is an assumption that path data is encoded in utf-8.
+Furthermore, even on Unix, there is an assumption that paths are encoded in UTF-8.